-Given the limited information available on brown hyaena, Emsie foresees her study entailing some 10 to 15 years of research.
-Her work is helping to close the gap on the scarcity of studies conducted on the brown hyaena of north-western Namibia, and her research data and observations to date have been added to the Red Data Book on carnivores, as well as to range maps (last updated in 1998) currently being compiled by the IUCN Hyaena Specialist Group for spotted hyaena, aardwolf, brown hyaena and striped hyaena.
+Given the limited information available on brown hyena, Emsie foresees her study entailing some 10 to 15 years of research.
+Her work is helping to close the gap on the scarcity of studies conducted on the brown hyena of north-western Namibia, and her research data and observations to date have been added to the Red Data Book on carnivores, as well as to range maps (last updated in 1998) currently being compiled by the IUCN Hyena Specialist Group for spotted hyena, aardwolf, brown hyaena and striped hyaena.

 As the coordinator for all research projects taking place at the Hoanib Research Centre, Emsie will also coordinate staff training, liaise with stakeholders including NGOs, government and conservation partners, and assist on projects and operations relevant to the conservation and biodiversity interests of Hoanib.

 “Our aim is for the Research Centre to become a hub of knowledge, contributing not just to our own conservation efforts, but to the country’s as well.
 Our environmental specialist, Dr Conrad Brain, is also working closely with the University of Namibia vet students and with a university in Australia to help drive future research in the region, and we’re thrilled to continue playing such a vital conservation role in the north-west”, she notes.

 In addition to Emsie’s work, and Philip’s research that started in 1998, another long-term project conducted at Hoanib includes Laura Brown and Rob Ramey’s Desert Elephant Conservation Study, which began in 2006.
 In addition to the vital value these projects add to conservation, their findings also illuminate fascinating insights into the distinctive traits of the desert-adapted wildlife in the area.